 The Firm has established a remuneration policy and RemCo in accordance with the FCA’s Remuneration Code.
 The RemCo comprises two non-executive directors of Multrees.
 The committee is responsible for establishing, implementing and maintaining remuneration policies, procedures and practices that are consistent with and promote sound and effective risk management.
 In particular, the committee is responsible for ensuring the Firm’s compliance with the UK FCA’s Remuneration Code, as well as compliance with other applicable laws and regulations, and reports its findings and recommendations to the Board.
 No external consultant has been used for the determination of the remuneration policy.

 Remuneration comprised base salary, pension contributions and benefits in kind.
-There were no variable elements and no bonuses were paid to Code Staff in the period.
+There were no variable elements and no bonuses were paid to code staff in the period.
 Remuneration is determined at least annually.
 In determining remuneration, the RemCo considers the individuals’ and the Firm’s performance.
 Individuals’ performance is measured against documented and agreed objectives.
-There are no Code Staff in fee or commission earning roles.
-There is no minimum pay increase and no contractual bonuses for current Code Staff.
+There are no code-staff in fee or commission earning roles.
+There is no minimum pay increase and no contractual bonuses are in place for current code staff.